lealceldeiro/gems/Stratospheric/README.md

 **Introduction to AWS SES**

 [AWS SES (Simple Email Service)](https://docs.aws.amazon.com/ses/index.html) is an email sending and receiving service.
 With AWS SES, we take advantage of years of email infrastructure experience at Amazon.

+**Verifying a Domain**

+To send emails with AWS SES, we have to verify each identity (domain name) that we’re going to use as part of “From”, “Source”, “Sender”, or “Return-Path” to avoid unauthorized usage.